About Mayo Bartlett, Esq.

 He is a past Vice President and former multi-term board member of the Westchester County Bar Association, where he served as Co-chair of both the Criminal Justice Section and the Membership Committee, as a member of the Judiciary Committee, and as a delegate to the New York State Bar Association.
 He served as a Director of the Westchester County Black Bar Association and is a past Chair of the Westchester County Human Rights Commission.

-Mayo serves as Co-chair of the Westchester County Police Reform and Reimagining Task Force.
+Mayo serves as co-chair of the Westchester County Police Reform and Reimagining Task Force.
 He also facilitated the Police Reform effort in Irvington New York, and assisted the City of Peekskill in their Police Reform Effort.
-He is a consultant for the Westchester County Human Rights Commission addressing active hate and discrimination, and he is Chair of the Defense Counsel Committee for District Attorney Mimi Rocah's Transition team.
+He is a consultant for the Westchester County Human Rights Commission addressing active hate and discrimination, and he served as Chair of the Defense Counsel Committee for Westchester County District Attorney Mimi Rocah's Transition team.

 Mr. Bartlett is the author of A Day at the Museum, and he frequently spends time working to strengthen communities.

 Mayo has frequently appeared on a legal panel featured on Richard French Live, which is available on WRNN.
-The show taped live every Wednesday from 6:00 PM to 7:00 PM and aired throughout New York, Connecticut, and New Jersey, including the five boroughs of New York City, Boston, Philadelphia, the Washington DC Metro Area, Dallas, Houston, San Fransisco, Los Angeles and Hawaii.
+The show was taped live every Wednesday from 6:00 PM to 7:00 PM and aired throughout New York, Connecticut, and New Jersey, including the five boroughs of New York City, Boston, Philadelphia, the Washington DC Metro Area, Dallas, Houston, San Fransisco, Los Angeles and Hawaii.